History of Elizabeth II in Timeline

 March 2019: Gave up Driving

-In March 2019, Elizabeth II gave up driving on public roads, largely due to a car accident involving her husband two months prior.
+In March 2019, Elizabeth II gave up driving on public roads, largely due to a car accident involving her husband two months earlier.

-In March 2020, as the COVID-19 pandemic hit the United Kingdom, Elizabeth moved to Windsor Castle and sequestered there as a precaution.
-Public engagements were cancelled and Windsor Castle followed a strict sanitary protocol nicknamed "HMS Bubble".
+In March 2020, as the COVID-19 pandemic impacted the United Kingdom, Elizabeth II moved to Windsor Castle and sequestered there as a precaution, cancelling public engagements.

 April 2021: Death of Prince Philip

-On 9 April 2021, Prince Philip died after 73 years of marriage, making Elizabeth the first British monarch to reign as a widow or widower since Queen Victoria.
-Due to COVID-19 restrictions, Elizabeth sat alone at Philip's funeral service.
+On April 9, 2021, Prince Philip died after 73 years of marriage, making Elizabeth the first British monarch to reign as a widow or widower since Queen Victoria.
+She remarked that his death had "left a huge void".

 In October 2021, Elizabeth cancelled a planned trip to Northern Ireland and stayed overnight at King Edward VII's Hospital for "preliminary investigations".

-As of 2021 she remained the third most admired woman in the world according to the annual Gallup poll, her 52 appearances on the list meaning she had been in the top ten more than any other woman in the poll's history.
+As of 2021 Elizabeth II remained the third most admired woman in the world according to the annual Gallup poll, with 52 appearances on the list.

 2021: COVID-19 Vaccinations